 Christmas is a time for food, drink, and good times.
 Just be sure none of it goes to waste!

-Buy what you need and turn those Christmas dinner leftovers into meals for week.
+Buy what you need and turn those Christmas dinner leftovers into meals for the week.

-Give your Christmas presents that nostalgic feel with recycled brown parcel paper tied in twine or cloth ribbon, add some seasonal greenery.
+Give your Christmas presents that nostalgic feel with recycled brown parcel paper tied in twine or cloth ribbon, and add some seasonal greenery.
 Use last year’s Christmas cards for tags.
 You will have beautifully wrapped gifts and be saving the environment.
 Shredded paper is a great alternative to polystyrene to protect breakables.
-Another option is to wrap presents in once loved fabric.
+Another option is to wrap presents in once-loved fabric.

 Follow these instructions for making your own eco crackers (including where to get the snaps!).